wang3303/ros_cellphonerobot/README.md

 # ros_cellphonerobot
+The package is tested on Rasperry pi 3.
 ## Step 1: Install ROS
 * Follow the [link](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) and configure the ROS environment.
 For instance you can build the catkin works space in `~/catkin_ws`.
 * Type the following line in your terminal.
 Make sure